Bracknell Forest Natural History Society

 The Society is for everyone interested in nature and its conservation.
 Our aims are to present and share information about the Natural World, to increase awareness about its importance and to work to increase the biodiversity of local wildlife habitats.

-Our Monthly Evening Meetings are held in the Recital Room at South Hill Park Arts Centre.
+Our Monthly Evening Meetings are held in the Garden Room or the Recital Room at South Hill Park Arts Centre, RG12 7PA.
 Visitors are welcome and there is no need to book.
 Visitors £3, Members £1, under 16's free.
-The next Evening Meeting is:
+The next Evening Speaker Event is:

 2016: Bracknell Forest Year of the Tree The Bracknell Forest Nature Partnership has designated 2016 the 'Bracknell Forest Year of the Tree'.
 Click here for further information on a series of local tree-themed events throughout the year.